 Client Executive Director The appropriate Cabinet Member(s) acting on advice from the Client Director.
-Less than £25,000 £25,000 or more but less than £100,000 The appropriate Cabinet Member(s) and the Leader of the Council
+Less than £25,000 £25,000 or more but less than £100,000

+The appropriate Cabinet Member(s) and the £100,000 or more.
+Leader of the Council

-- All waivers and exemptions for contracts with an estimated value of £25,000 and more, and the reasons for them, must be detailed in the award report either to the appropriate Cabinet Member(s) or the Cabinet.
-The report must contain the comments of appropriate Chief Officer, the Executive Director of Finance & Corporate Governance, the Director for Procurement & I.T.
-Strategy, and the Director of Law. - 3.3 Where a prior approval has not been obtained in accordance with CSO 3.1 the reason for non-compliance must be contained in the tender acceptance report. - 3.4 Each Chief Officer shall take immediate action in the event of breach of these CSOs by reporting this breach to the Executive Director of Finance and Corporate Governance.
-It will be the responsibility of the Executive Director of Finance and Corporate Governance to determine the nature of the breach and if it is deemed to be serious (e.g. involving a Key Decision) to refer the matter to the Director of Audit for investigation with view to identifying the steps to be taken to avoid a reoccurrence.
+- 3.2 All waivers and exemptions for contracts with an estimated value of £25,000 and more, and the reasons for them, must be detailed in the award report either to the appropriate Cabinet Member(s) or the Cabinet.
+The report must contain the comments of appropriate Chief Officer, the Executive Director of Finance & Corporate Governance, the Commercial Director, and the Director of Law. - 3.3 Where a prior approval has not been obtained in accordance with CSO 3.1 the reason for non-compliance must be contained in the tender acceptance report. - 3.4 Each Chief Officer shall take immediate action in the event of breach of these CSOs by reporting this breach to the Commercial Director.
+It will be the responsibility of the Commercial Director to determine the nature of the breach and if it is deemed to be serious (e.g. involving a Key Decision) to refer the matter to the Director of Audit for investigation with view to identifying the steps to be taken to avoid a reoccurrence.